sanger-tol/treeval/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `generate/`
+- `treeval_upload/`
   - `my.genome`: Genome description file of the reference genome.

 </details>

-This workflow produces a tuple of the assembly id (provided by input .yaml), and the reference data loaded from the reference genome file path (provided by input .yaml).
-This is then used to produce a reference index file using [SAMTOOLS_FAIDX](https://nf-co.re/modules/samtools_faidx).
-This index file is trimmed using local module GENERATE_GENOME_FILE to output a .genome file.
+This workflow generates a .genome file which describes the base pair length of each scaffold in the reference genome.
+This is performed by [SAMTOOLS_FAIDX](https://nf-co.re/modules/samtools_faidx) to generate a .fai file.
+This index file is trimmed using local module [GENERATE_GENOME_FILE](../modules/local/generate_genome_file.nf) to output a .genome file.
+This file is then recycled into the workflow to be used by a number of other subworkflows.

+TODO: UPDATE FILE
 ![Generate genome workflow](images/treeval_generategenome_workflow.jpeg)

 ### LONGREAD_COVERAGE